SupremeCommanderMaps/SurvivalVersus/README.md

 You can find the latest version of the map on the [Final Rush Pro 5 GitHub project][GitHub], which is also the place where you can file issues, post feature request, and submit patches.

+## Authors

+The authors of the original map are Commander-Chronicles, TV-Nobby and Diegobah.
+Fixes where later made by ozonex.

+Changes in version 5.x are by Jeroen De Dauw.
+The version 5 preview image was created by JuiceBoy.

 [FAF]: http://www.faforever.com/
 [download]: https://github.com/JeroenDeDauw/FinalRushPro5/archive/master.zip
 [GitHub]: https://github.com/JeroenDeDauw/FinalRushPro5